jokester/publicaddr/README.md

 # publicaddr

-Allow node.js process to listen with `SO_REUSEPORT`.
+Allow node.js process to listen on TCP with `SO_REUSEPORT`.

 (`SO_REUSEPORT` will be set on all TCP sockets before actual `bind` call).

+// Only Linux is supported

 ## Installation